Reimagining Master Data Management For Healthcare Organizations

 An hMDM platform can match and manage the data of every person in a healthcare organization—including patients, members, providers, employees, and consumers—with one solution.
 The approach has several advantages:

-When practitioners can see someone’s entire care journey, it improves patient outcomes; when outreach managers can see a person’s preferred contact methods, it improves patient engagement; and when a patient can easily find information about their care team, it improves patient satisfaction.
+When practitioners can see someone’s entire care journey, it improves the patient’s health outcomes; when outreach managers can see a person’s preferred contact methods, it improves patient engagement; and when a patient can easily find information about their care team, it improves patient satisfaction.

 Which identity data management tool is right for you?